ptdrow/Rtrava/README.md

 Library for the Strava API v3 in R

+THIS PROJECT IS DISCONTINUED.
+The Rtrava project is no longer developed and it was merged to the [rStrava package](https://github.com/fawda123/rStrava).

 ----------
 This library allows retrieving data from the running and cycling tracker Strava, directly from its API.
 It is coded in R language and uses the httr package to deal with the API.
 Here you can see a demo Shiny app that uses Strava data previously downloaded with the Rtrava functions: [https://ptdrow.shinyapps.io/SegmentApp/](https://ptdrow.shinyapps.io/SegmentApp/)